Magen Tzedek: Reception and criticism

 The fact that Magen Tzedek limits its supervision to food and does not include other items has also been criticized, and questions have been raised about the employment policies of many Conservative congregations that do not follow the guidelines of Magen Tzedek for its own workers.

 Magen Tzedek, described as “an organization that certifies kosher food to standards that meet or exceed best practices for the treatment of workers, animals, and the environment” was invited to participate in the U.S. Department of Agriculture's second Food and Justice Passover Seder in April 2012.

-But as of May 2013, not a single product bears their seal.
-Allen claims that Magen Tzedek has come under attack “just because we come from a different part of the Jewish people.”
+But as of May 2013, not a single product bore their seal.
+Allen claimed that Magen Tzedek has come under attack “just because we come from a different part of the Jewish people.”
 But, according to the Forward, “that alone may not explain why Magen Tzedek has yet to gain any traction.
 The current standards include a plethora of specific requirements a company must fulfill to be certified as ethically kosher: categories and subcategories of labor practices, animal welfare conditions, consumer issues, and issues of corporate integrity, environmental impact, traceability of food supplies and record keeping.”